Prashanth292003/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 Utilize the easyOCR library to extract text from the uploaded business card image.
 Process the image and extract the relevant information fields such as the company name, card holder name, etc.

-Establish a connection to the chosen database management system (Postgres).
+Establish a connection to the chosen database management system (MYSQL).
 Set up the necessary tables or collections to store the extracted information and business card images.